tenstorrent/tt-metal/docs/source/performance_measurement_tools/profiler.rst

 * It is relatively safe to assume that all RISCs on all cores are taken out of reset at the same time so processing the cycle counts read from various RISCs is reasonable.

-* Debug print can not used in kernels that are being profiled.
+* Debug print can not used in kernels that are being profiled.Correct usage of DPRINT and profiler is suggested in the `add_two_ints.cpp` tt_metal test.
+If `profile_device` is set, it profiles, if not it prints.
+The test will error out if DRPRINT and profiler are attempted to be used together.